Other types of milk

 or

 Young children need fat for growth and brain development.
 It’s better to avoid giving them 2% milk before age 2.
-Do not serve them 1% or skimmed milk.
+Do not serve 1% or skimmed milk to your child.

 Pasteurized goat’s milk

-For infants, goat’s milk has the same disadvantages as cow’s milk.
-It is also low in folic acid and vitamin D, although goat’s milk enriched with folic acid and vitamin D is available at grocery stores.
-Like cow’s milk, you can start serving goat’s milk to your child between the ages of 9 and 12 months.
-Choose pasteurized whole goat’s milk (3.25% milk fat).
+For babies less than 9 months old, goat’s milk has the same disadvantages as cow’s milk: It doesn’t provide the necessary elements for proper development and can cause iron deficiency.
+You can start serving goat’s milk to your child between the ages of 9 and 12 months.
+Choose pasteurized whole goat’s milk (3.25% milk fat), and choose milk that’s been fortified with folic acid and vitamin D.

 Some people recommend goat’s milk for preventing or treating allergies to the proteins in cow’s milk.
 Unfortunately, goat’s milk often causes the same reactions.
 Many children who are allergic to cow’s milk are also allergic to goat’s milk.